 We recommend creating a spreadsheet (we like Google Drive so you can access it from anywhere, update it anytime, and easily share with a partner or parent) and updating it at least quarterly to ensure that your net worth is going up.
 If you have significant debt, that’s the priority right now.
 We also add a row for credit score, so we can watch that go up, too.
 Seeing it all in front of you will give you pride and make you want to keep going!
 Sharing with your significant other or a sibling can help with accountability; encourage them to do this with you.
 You can put both assets and debts in one column, marking debts as negative numbers.
 Keep in mind that although your savings might not be growing while working on shrinking debt, your net worth is:

-- Things you may already know, but are worth repeating: pay off balances with the highest interest rates first.
+Things you may already know, but are worth repeating: pay off balances with the highest interest rates first.
 This will save you hundreds if not thousands of dollars in the long run.
 Chip away little by little and be patient.
 If one credit card has an interest rate of 18% and the other only 8%, pay off the 18% card first (while still making minimum payments to the lower interest card, too).
 Then when continuing to spend, try to use your debit card first and only the lower interest rate card if necessary.
 Never justify using a credit card for the sake of points alone.
 It’s not worth it.

-You can do this!
-Be patient and remember that debt won’t kill you.
+How to get out of debt and increase your net worth: Be patient and remember that debt won’t kill you.
+You can do it!
 It’s okay to have a negative net worth temporarily, just make sure that each month that number is moving closer and closer to a positive number.
-Don’t forget: you are not alone!
 The key is to constantly strive for a higher net worth and a higher credit score so that you can continue to upgrade over the course of your life.